Tampa Bay Buccaneers vs. Atlanta Falcons NFL Week 2 Odds, Plays and Insights for September 19, 2021

 Over/under insights

-- Tampa Bay played nine games with over 52.5 points scored, its current matchup's point total, last year.
+- Tampa Bay played nine games with over 52.5 points scored, its current matchup's over/under, last year.

-- Atlanta's games went over 52.5 total points scored in seven of 16 matchups last season.
+- Last year, seven of Atlanta's 16 games had a combined total higher than 52.5 points scored.

-- These two teams averaged a combined 55.6 points per game a season ago, 3.1 more points than the over/under of 52.5 set for this game.
+- These two teams averaged a combined 55.6 points per game a season ago, 3.1 more points than the total of 52.5 set for this game.

-- The Buccaneers' average point total in outings last year was 49.3, 3.2 points less than the over/under in this game.
+- The Buccaneers' average point total in outings last year was 49.3, 3.2 points below the total in this game.

-- The average over/under in Falcons games in 2020 was 1.1 fewer points than the point total of 52.5 in this outing.
+- The average total in Falcons games in 2020 was 1.1 fewer points than the point total of 52.5 in this outing.

 Buccaneers stats and trends

-- Tampa Bay won nine games against the spread last season, while failing to cover seven times.
+- Tampa Bay covered nine times in 16 games with a spread last season.

-- The Buccaneers covered the spread once when favored by 12.5 points or more last season (in two opportunities).

-- Click over to SISportsbook and place your bets on the Buccaneers against the spread.
+- Tampa Bay and its opponents combined to hit the over nine out of 16 times last season.

-- Tampa Bay was 11-3 against the spread and 14-0 overall last season when the team recorded more than 25.9 points.
+- Tampa Bay was 11-3 against the spread and 14-0 overall last season when the team notched more than 25.9 points.

-- The Buccaneers averaged 384.1 yards per game last season, only 14.3 fewer than the 398.4 the Falcons gave up per outing.
+- The Buccaneers collected 384.1 yards per game last year, only 14.3 fewer than the 398.4 the Falcons allowed per matchup.

-- In games that Tampa Bay amassed over 398.4 yards last year, the team was 5-3 against the spread and 7-1 overall.
+- In games that Tampa Bay churned out over 398.4 yards last season, the team was 5-3 against the spread and 7-1 overall.

-- The Buccaneers turned the ball over 17 times last season, four fewer than the Falcons forced turnovers (21).
+- The Buccaneers had 17 giveaways last year, while the Falcons had 21 takeaways.

 Falcons stats and trends

-- The Falcons averaged 24.8 points per game last year, comparable to the 22.2 the Buccaneers surrendered.

-- Atlanta was 6-3 against the spread and 4-5 overall last year when the team notched over 22.2 points.
+- When Atlanta put up over 22.2 points last season, it was 6-3 against the spread and 4-5 overall.

-- When Atlanta piled up more than 327.1 yards last season, the team was 6-6 against the spread and 3-9 overall.
+- Atlanta was 6-6 against the spread and 3-9 overall when the team churned out more than 327.1 yards last year.

 - The Falcons turned the ball over 18 times last year, seven fewer times than the Buccaneers forced turnovers (25).